carterprince/spotify-classification/README.md

 | Gradient Boosting Classifier | |
 | Multilayer Perceptron (Neural Net) Classifier | |

 Edit the above table (in this README) to claim your model.
-Or, change it in the proposal and I will add it for you.
+Or, put it in the proposal and I will add it for you.

 ## === Info for Group Members: ===